Cipolone95/cipolone95.github.io/content/posts/reading/2025/index.md

 - The Recruiter: A Rick Carter Novel by Gregg Podolski
 - The Subtle Art of Not Giving a F*ck by Mark Manson
 - 33 Days to Eucharistic Glory by Matthew Kelly
 - Beasts of Extraordinary Circumstance by Ruth Emmie Lang
+- Your Inner Fish by Neil Shubin